akash2016/js-training/SFC.md

 ### SFC ( Stateless Function Component )

 SFC's are nothing but Pure JavaScript functions.
-They always return same output for a given input and don't have any side effects.
+They always returns same output for a given input and don't have any side effects.
 They don't have any React LifeCycle methods.

 ```
 function Welcome(props) {